 MTGN272.
-MATERIALS ENGINEERING (S) Relationship of atomic structure and bonding to mechanical, thermal, electrical and magnetic properties of organic, ceramic, polycrystalline rock and metallic materials.
+MATERIALS ENGINEERING (S) Field session.
+Relationship of atomic structure and bonding to mechanical, thermal, electrical and magnetic properties of organic, ceramic, polycrystalline rock and metallic materials.
 Materials selection and applications to a variety of engineering problems.
-Some laboratory work will be included.
+Some laboratory work and industry visits will be included.
 Prerequisites: DCGN209 and PHGN200/210.
 3 weeks; 3 semester hours.

 MTGN298.
 SPECIAL TOPICS IN METALLURGICAL AND MATERIALS ENGINEERING (I, II) Pilot course or special topics course.
 Topics chosen from special interests of instructor(s) and student(s).
-Usually the course is offered only once.
+The course topic is generally offered only once.
 Prerequisite: Instructor consent.
 1 to 3 semester hours.